 Traditional Contracts Design-and-build Contracts Preliminary Particulars Preliminary Particulars 1.
-The name, nature and location of the 4.
-The name, nature and location of the Works: Works: 2.
+The name, nature and location of the Wo rks; 4.
+The name, nature and location of the Works; 2.
 A general description of the Works; 5.
 A general description of the Works; 3.
-The names and addresses of the Employer 6.
-The names and addresses of the Employer and Consultants. and Consultants.
-Consents Consents Planning and other consents obtained or to be Where Planning and other consents are obtained by the Employer.
-See also Appendix referred to or are identified as 'to be obtained 3 to Standard Instruction To Tenderers. by the Employer'.
-See also Appendix 3 to Standard Instruction To Tenderers.
-The Site8 The Site 1.
+The names and addresses of the Employe and Consultants.
+6. The names and addresses of the Employer and Consultants.
+Consents Consents Planning and other consents obtained or to be obtained by the Employer.
+See also Appendix Standard Instruction To Tenderers. - The Site 8 The Site 1.
 Site boundaries; 1.
 Site boundaries; 2.
-Means of access: 2.
-Means of access: 3.
-Restrictions on access: 3.
-Restrictions on access: 4.
+Means of access; 2.
+Means of access; 3.
+Restrictions on access; 3.
+Restrictions on access; 4.
 Position of the Works; 4.
 Position of the Works; 5.
-Information on adjacent / abutting 5.
-Information on adjacent / abutting structures: structures: 6.
+Information on adjacent / abutting struct ures; 5.
+Information on adjacent / abutting structures; 6.
 Limitations (if any) on use of the Site; 6.
-Limitations (if any) on use of the Site; 7.
-Other work on the Site to be carried out 7.
-Other work on the Site to be carried out concurrent with the Works by the concurrent with the Works by the Employer's Personnel or others; Employer's Personnel or others; 8.
-Facilities of the Employer to be operated 8.
-Facilities of the Employer to be operated and maintained by the Contractor;
+Limitations (if any) on use of the Site; Other work on the Site to be carried out concurrent with the Works by the Employ Personnel or others; 8.
+Facilities of the Employer to be operated maintained by the Contractor; and 8.
+Facilities of the Employer to be operated and maintained by the Contractor; 9.
+Specific site rules and regulations.
+9. Specific site rules and regulations.